 - If the student continues to have unexcused absences in the same school year, and accrues a total of ten unexcused absences, a conference will be scheduled, and the attendance officer will be notified.

 - If the student is non-responsive to interventions, or the parent is intentionally disregarding compulsory attendance laws, the attendance officer may file a complaint with the Juvenile and Domestic Relations

 Please remember to call the attendance line at (703) 426-5702 to report all absences.
 If the school is not notified of the reason for the absence within three (3) days, it will automatically be recorded as an unexcused absence.
 When contacting the school, please include the child’s name and specific reason for the absence.
 Justifiable absences include those due to illness of the student, death in the family, medical or dental appointment, personal religious obligations, or other reasons acceptable to the principal.
 Family trips must be prearranged through the office.
 Missing the bus is not considered an excused absence.

 Early dismissals require that students bring a note signed by their parents to the office at the beginning of the day and that they meet their parents in the office at the assigned time.
 Students who become ill during the day must check out through the health room.
 Students must have a teacher pass to enter the health room.
 Parents must come into the school building to sign out their child, and parents must show photo identification to school staff.

-- 1st Unexcused tardy - Warning
+- 1st tardy – Verbal warning from teacher

 Children who need to take medication during school hours must have a signed authorization on file.
 Prescription medications require the signatures of both the parent and the physician.
 Inhalers and epi-pens require separate authorization.
 All medical forms can be accessed on the internet.
 Forms are also available in the health room.